 Add garlic, paprika, thyme, oregano, salt and pepper, and bay leaves and stir.

-Stir in the cooked brown fluffy rice (or regular rice, brown rice is healthier though and you won't feel the difference), stir to combine, and let heat through simmering for 3 minutes.
+Stir in the cooked brown fluffy rice and stir to combine, and let heat through simmering for 3 minutes.

 Remove from the heat.
 Discard the bay leaves.